rudzz1950/Remote_sensing/README.md

-# 🌍 Remote Sensing Detector
+# 🌍 Remote Sensing Urban Planner

 A powerful tool for detecting and segmenting buildings and trees in aerial/satellite imagery using YOLOv8.
 This project provides both a Python API and a web interface for easy interaction.